 Located at 1090 Point Lobos Avenue ("B" on the map above), the Cliff House is another San Francisco landmark along the Ocean Beach coastline.
 First built in 1863, It is a restaurant, bar and souvenir shop.

 I've never been in the bar proper, but I have eaten in the restaurant a couple of times.
 It is a bit on the overpriced side, but what tourist-draw isn't?

 The souvenir shop sports mostly the tacky "souvenir-of San-Francisco-made-in-Hong-Kong" variety of silly novelties, shot glasses, t-shirts and the like.

-On the way down the stairs to the bar, however, are one or two of the original statues rescued from the Sutro fire.
+On the way down the stairs to the bar, however, are one or two of the original reliefs rescued from the Sutro fire.
 They are remarkable not only because they were rescued, but also because I learned later that they were carved by my current husband's grandfather!

 Behind and below the Cliff House on the outdoor observation deck, sits the Giant Camera Obscura.
 Go inside, and you are inside the basic mechanism behind all cameras.
 It is very simplistic, and fascinating.